Best Snowboard Brands – The Complete List A-Z

 I remember when Salomon first got into snowboarding in 1999, at the time I swore I would never buy one, seeing how they were soulless ski brands and all.
 Salomon have done a really good job at shaking off this image and repositioning themselves as a core brand who really care about developing products which will help the evolution of snowboarding.
 So, anyway I ended up having a few salomon boards over the years, and whilst they can’t completely shake their ski heritage they sure do make good snowboards!

-View Salomon on backcountry.com
+Shop Salomon on evo.com

 Slash